MichaelAHood/readmissions-risk-scorer/src/record-getter/README.md

 An API for getting and processing patient info, deployed on Cloud Foundry using Flask

+About
 ================================================================================

-This is a sample application showing how to deploy a simple hello world app using Cloud Foundry and the Python build pack.
+This API will allow a discharge planning system that has access to the patient `admissionIDs` to pass a list of ids and receive the relevant patient data for display in the a front-end layer.

+The `record-getter` also makes a call to the `risk-scorer` API to fetch the risk score associated with each patient.

 To Use
 ================================================================================